simeononsecurity/simeononsecurity.ch/content/articles/what-is-system-administration/index.en.md

 **System and network administration are two different fields within the broader field of IT**.
 System administration focuses on the management of computer systems, servers, and networks, while network administration focuses on the management of network infrastructure, such as switches, routers, and firewalls.

 While **there is overlap between these two fields**, there are distinct differences in the skills required for each.
 System administrators need to be familiar with operating systems, such as Windows and Linux, and have a good understanding of hardware and software administration.
-They must be able to install, configure, and maintain computer systems, servers, and networks, and ensure that they are running smoothly and efficiently.
+They must be able to install, configure, and maintain computer systems, servers, and networks, and ensure that they're running smoothly and efficiently.

 On the other hand, **network administrators need to have a strong understanding of networking technologies**, such as BGP, Trunking, and OSPF.
 They must be able to design, implement, and maintain network infrastructure, such as switches, routers, and firewalls.
 They must also be familiar with security technologies, such as firewalls, intrusion detection systems, and virtual private networks (VPNs).